utdlug/lug-site/README.md

 Installation
 ------------
 Assuming the current code isn't broken, you can run it by `npm install` and then `node app.js`.
+After that, symlink the location of lug-webirc to `irc` in the base directory.

 Todo